Solarahawk/mapsurgeon/Guide/Guide to Using the Map Surgeon.md

 Use *remap_cli.py* to generate the redesigned galaxy map, *gen_jobs.py* for the Jobs file, and *gen_readtext.py* for the ReadText file.
 Once these files have been generated, you will need to load them into the game for validation--to make sure everything was converted correctly.

+###6.
+Generating a new objects\cut\00749.bod file

+The 00749.bod file contains the animation data used by X3 to display the galaxy map in-game.
+Until you generate a new version of this file and restart your game, the in-game galaxy map will not display the sectors or gate connections correctly.
+Fortunately, Litcube has written a script that can generate the data for this file.
+It is included in Litcube's Universe and is available for vanilla X3 through the forums: [Litcube's Flat Map Script](http://forum.egosoft.com/viewtopic.php?t=261078).

+In LU, the script is named "Z.Make00749Bod.xml", and in the standalone script package, "Lib.Debug.Make00749Bod.xml".
+Highlight the script in the in-game script editor, and press 'r' to run.
+Press 'Enter' twice to accept the default arguments and wait.
+If you have Subtitles enabled, you will see a progress report at the bottom of the screen.
+Once the export has completed, quit the game and browse to 'My Documents\Egosoft\X3AP' and locate the 8112.log file.
+Rename the log file to '00749.bod' and copy it to '<X3 game folder>\objects\cut'.

+So long as your new map doesn't have any errors (like bad gate connections), the in-game galaxy map will now display your new map correctly.